cheshire137/chrome_youtube2spotify/README.md

 You can choose whether to open Spotify links in the web player (default) or in the desktop application.

+## Why did you make this extension?

+I subscribe to a lot of music subreddits on Reddit but I never find myself clicking their links for a few reasons:

+* I'm already listening to a playlist in Spotify and don't want to stop what I'm listening to just to play one song on YouTube.
+* I'm browsing on my iPad and don't want to watch a video on YouTube.
+I want background music playing while I do other things.
+* Sometimes I want to make new playlists but I don't know which songs to choose.
+The music subreddits often have good suggestions, but I don't want to manually go through them and look up each song on Spotify myself.

 ## Screenshots